TADB 127: Whose Story is it?

 • What was accomplished?

 • You may need your CSI lens of faith to see the evidence of God’s presence.
-Often, God shows up dressed in ordinary street clothes like he did with the disciples on the road to Emmaus.
+Often, God shows up dressed in ordinary street clothes.
+(Remember the disciples on the road to Emmaus.)

-Share your song with a friend or family member.
+7. Share your song with a friend or family member.
 You can start by saying, “Did I ever tell you about a time in my life when God showed up in a significant way?”
+“One generation shall praise Your works to another and shall declare Your mighty acts” (Psalm 145:4).

-Additional suggestions: 1) Develop a visual marker to help you remember this encounter with God.
-2) Expand your Life Song by dividing your life into decades.
-Identify at least one defining moment in each decade, repeating steps 1-4.
+9. Expand your Life Song by dividing your life into decades.
+Identify at least one defining moment in each one.
+Do steps 1-5 above with each one.

-1. God is weaving your story into his eternal story.
+• God is writing your story into his.

-2. Your Life Song is a collection of defining moments when God showed up in a significant way.
+• Your Life Song is the collection of defining moments (verses) when God showed up in a significant way.

-3. Your life song is your spiritual heritage to pass on to the next generation.
+• Your life song is your spiritual heritage you need to pass on to the next generation.

 For Reflection